GetTerminus/instrument_all_the_things/README.md

 Wrapper for [Datadog::Statsd#timing](http://www.rubydoc.info/github/DataDog/dogstatsd-ruby/master/Datadog%2FStatsd:timing)

 ### Method Instrumentation
-Before any method you want to instrument, you just needto add a call to `instrument`
+Before any method you want to instrument, you just need to add a call to `instrument`

 ```ruby